-The 2018 National Latino HIV and Hepatitis C Conference aims to create opportunities to share information and efforts around HIV and Hepatitis C in the Latino population by bridging the varied disciplines of education, advocacy, and clinical care, among others.
+The National Latinx Conference on HIV/HCV/SUD (formerly known as the National Latino HIV and Hepatitis C Conference) aims to create opportunities to share information and efforts around health disparities that negatively impact the Latinx population such as Human Immunodeficiency Virus (HIV), Hepatitis C (HCV) and Substance Use Disorder (SUD), by bridging the varied disciplines of education, advocacy, and clinical care.
+Thus, creating better health outcomes for the Latinx population.

 The conference goals are to:

-- Increase knowledge, communication skills and respectful attitudes towards Latinos living with HIV and/or Hepatitis C.
+- Increase knowledge, communication skills and respectful attitudes towards the Latinx community and those living with HIV, HCV or SUD.

-- Increase awareness of the cultural and social barriers faced by Latinos in seeking/receiving treatment, care, and prevention services for HIV and Hepatitis C.
+- Increase awareness of the cultural and social barriers faced by the Latinx population in seeking/receiving treatment, care, and prevention services for HIV, HCV and SUD.

-- Increase understanding of the disproportionate impact HIV and Hepatitis C infection rates have among Latino communities.
+- Increase understanding of the disproportionate impact that HIV, HCV and SUD has among Latinx communities.

-- Increase ability to develop culturally tailored medical practices and interventions that support Latino patients in achieving viral suppression.
+- Increase ability to develop culturally tailored medical practices and interventions that support Latinx patients in achieving a better understanding of their health and their care.

 - Increase capacity of organizations to provide services that are both health equitable and health literate.